Endodontic Retreatment - Westerville, OH

 How Does Endodontic Retreatment Work?

-During retreatment, Dr. Lisa will start anesthetizing your tooth with topical and local anesthetic.
+During retreatment, Our dentists will start anesthetizing your tooth with topical and local anesthetic.
 She will then reopen the tooth, which may involve the disassembly of existing restorative materials.
 The existing root filling material will be eliminated, and the canals will all be as thoroughly cleaned and disinfected as possible.
 We will utilize digital X-rays and our state-of-the-art surgical microscope to enhance cleaning.

 Once the process is finished, gutta-percha will be reestablished in the tooth and the canals will be sealed.
 A temporary filling will be placed as well to protect the treated area.